2013: The Landscape Architecture Legacy of Dan Kiley

 Should not the role of design be to reconnect human beings with their space on their land? - Dan Kiley

 In 2013, Landslide, TCLF's annual thematic report about threatened and at-risk landscapes, was dedicated to the life and work of Dan Kiley (1912-2004), one of the nation’s most important Post War landscape architects.
 During his prolific career, which spanned more than half a century, he worked with equally significant architects, including Eero Saarinen, Louis Kahn and I.M.
 Pei, to create internationally acknowledged Modernist design icons.
 Kiley's legacy is substantial, influential and, like the broad swath of our Modernist designed landscape legacy, ephemeral.
 To honor Kiley and his legacy, and call attention to the need for informed and effective stewardship of his work - and by extension Modernist landscape design - TCLF organized a traveling photographic exhibition: The Landscape Architecture Legacy of Dan Kiley.
-The exhibition, which opened at the Boston Architectural College on November 14, 2013, is currently touring nationally and is currently booked into 2019 - the schedule can be found here.
+The exhibition, which opened at the Boston Architectural College on November 14, 2013, is currently touring nationally and is currently booked through 2024 - the schedule can be found here.

 The Landscape Architecture Legacy of Dan Kiley Gallery Guide